rlaffers/xstate-ninja/README.md

 - highlight transitions guarded by "in" state guards
 - add button for emitting events
 - user annotations tool
+- if an event does not change current finite state (only actions are executed, and/or the transition was internal), do not add a new state frame

 ## Attribution